 - A Collaboration Study to document the ASC!
 Project’s national research collaboration process and to identify team challenges and triumphs by examining collaboration activities and perspectives of members of the research team.

 - An exploration of Found Poetry as an alternative and artful form of knowledge mobilization to disseminate research findings

-- A series of in-depth conversations and interviews with senior artists reflecting on their art for social change practice.
-See Artists Speak to What Matters
+- A series of indepth conversations and interviews with senior artists reflecting on their art for social change practice.
+See Artists Speak (What Matters)

-- An on-line article: P. Fraser & F. Harrison, (2016).
+- An online journal article: P. Fraser & F. Harrison, (2016).
 Art For?
 A conversation with Steven Hill.
-Art/Research International: A transdiciplinary journal.
+Art/Research International: A transdisciplinary journal.
 Ed.
 Conrad & Leavy, University of Alberta, Edmonton.
 Alberta

 - A conference presentation in New York City: Creative Liberation: Arts for Social Change.
 Performing the World 2016 Conference, Performing to Power.
 Sept 23-25, New York, New York, USA.